Skip to Content

 • Flood Scenarios & Evacuation Routes

-The County of Sacramento and the City of Sacramento have prepared various maps showing hypothetical levee breaks, inundation levels and the time it would take for waters to rise in affected neighborhoods, and rescue and evacuation zones.
+The County of Sacramento and the City of Sacramento have prepared various maps showing hypothetical levee breaks, inundation levels and the time it would take for waters to rise in affected neighborhoods, as well as designated rescue and evacuation zones.
+The County is divided into four (4) distinct zones: Natomas, north of the American River, south of the American River, and the Delta region.

-You will be able to view maps showing the flood depth for each area and recommended evacuation routes by visiting https://waterresources.saccounty.gov/Pages/Maps—Flood-Scenarios-and-Evacuation-Routes.aspx .
+To view maps that illustrate the flood depth for each zone and the recommended evacuation routes, please visit https://waterresources.saccounty.gov/Pages/Maps—Flood-Scenarios-and-Evacuation-Routes.aspx

-City of West Sacramento residents, please refer to the following link for further information https://www.cityofwestsacramento.org/government/departments/city-manager-s-office/flood-protection/emergency-preparedness/ .
+City of West Sacramento residents are advised to visit the following link for information: https://www.cityofwestsacramento.org/government/departments/capital-projects-department/flood-protection

 • Flood Safety Tips

-Protecting your home, loved ones, and financial investments is important, and establishing safety measures throughout the year can be effective, especially when there is a risk of flooding nearby.
+Ensuring the safety of your home, family, and financial resources is important, and establishing safety measures consistently can be effective, particularly when there is a risk of flooding nearby.
 Below are several actions you and your family can take to prepare for potential flooding:

 Understanding Your Flood Risk: